jigyashu765/50-Days-50-Projects/README.md

 Unleash your creativity with animations and effects.

-Drawing Canvas
+✅Drawing Canvas
 Draw pixels with your mouse. ✏️

-Animated Loading Spinner
+✅Animated Loading Spinner
 Design CSS spinners for loading states. ⏳

-Parallax Scrolling Effect
+✅Parallax Scrolling Effect
 Add depth with moving backgrounds. 🌌

-Typing Animation
+✅Typing Animation
 Simulate a typewriter effect for text. 🖋️

-Particle Generator
+✅Particle Generator
 Create interactive particles with mouse. ✨

-Hover Board
+✅Hover Board
 Change square colors on hover in a grid. 🟥🟩🟦

-3D Card Flip
+✅3D Card Flip
 Flip cards with smooth CSS transitions. 🃏

-Animated Button Effects
+✅Animated Button Effects
 Add ripple, glow, or bounce to buttons. 🔘

-Snowfall Effect
+✅Snowfall Effect
 Watch snowflakes fall with CSS magic. ❄️

-Interactive Timeline
+✅Interactive Timeline
 Click through a stylish vertical timeline. ⏳

 💡 Tips for Success